MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Do you want to know who you are?
-Don't ask.
-Act!
-Action will delineate and define you.
+> It is not enough to win a war; it is more important to organize the peace.
-> -- Thomas Jefferson
+> -- Aristotle